Every free basic convex semi-algebraic set has an LMI representation: Abstract

-The invertibility set, $\cD_p$, is the sequence of sets $(\cD_p(n) )$, which is the type of set we call a \ncbo semi-algebraic set.
-The non-commutative set $\cD_p$ is called convex if, for each $n,$ $\cD_p(n)$ is convex.
-A linear matrix inequality is the special case where $p=L$ is an affine linear symmetric polynomial with $L(0) =I.$ In this case, $\cD_L$ is clearly convex.
-A set is said to have a Linear Matrix Inequality Representation if it is the set of all solutions to some LMI, that is, it has the form $\cD_L$ for some $L$.
+The invertibility set, $\cD_p$, is the sequence of sets $(\cD_p(n) ).$ It is an example of a \ncbo semi-algebraic set.
+The sequence $\cD_p$ is convex if $\cD_p(n)$ is convex for each $n$.
+When $p=L$ is an affine linear symmetric polynomial with constant term $I_\delta$, the expression $L(X)\succ 0$ is a linear matrix inequality and, as is clear, $\cD_L$ is a sequence of convex sets.